telliskivi/cse-exam/kevintelliskivi/raven.md

 “Be that word our sign of parting, bird or fiend!”
 I shrieked, upstarting— “Get thee back into the tempest and the Night’s Plutonian shore!
 Leave no black plume as a token of that lie thy soul hath spoken!
-Leave my loneliness unbroken!—quit the bust above my _!
+Leave my loneliness unbroken!—quit the bust above my door!
-Take thy beak from out my heart, and take thy form from off my _!”
+Take thy beak from out my heart, and take thy form from off my door!”
 Quoth the Raven “Nevermore.”

-And the Raven, never flitting, still is sitting, still is sitting On the pallid bust of Pallas just above my chamber _;
+And the Raven, never flitting, still is sitting, still is sitting On the pallid bust of Pallas just above my chamber door;
 And his eyes have all the seeming of a demon’s that is dreaming, And the lamp-light o’er him streaming throws his shadow on the floor;
 And my soul from out that shadow that lies floating on the floor